marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* Tested up to 6.5
+* Bump minimum WordPress required version
+* TWEAK: Ignore groups with no selected item when adding to cart
+* TWEAK: Summary: Hide in configurator
+* TWEAK: added filter PC.fe.steps.display_breadcrumb to prevent display of breadcrumb in the steps mode
+* TWEAK: added filter PC.fe.steps.display_breadcrumb to prevent display of breadcrumb in the steps mode
 * FIX: Compatibilty with YITH Quote request, where the configurator data would not be added in some instances.

 = 1.3.0 - 17/Feb/2024 =